tkhyn/django-gm2m/README.rst

 the features of the standard Django ``ManyToManyField`` and ``GenericForeighKey`` and that can be used exactly the same way.

-It works with Django 1.4 to 1.8 and matching Python versions (2.6 to 3.4).
+It works with Django 1.7 and 1.8 and matching Python versions (2.7 to 3.4).

 If you like django-gm2m and are looking for a way to thank me and/or encourage future development, you can send a few mBTC at this Bitcoin address: